makersacademy/takeaway-challenge/README.md

 Approach towards solving the challenge
 --------------------------------------

 To begin with, it was important to decide on how many classes the system needed.
 I decided to use two classes.
 One for the menu and the other for the orders.
+I also added an additional module for the text method to keep this separate.

 I built the system using test-driven development to ensure that bugs can be eliminated.
 As you can see the build has 100% coveralls.

 The takeaway system if fully functional.
 If you feel that there are any errors or improvements can be made then please let me know.

-I intend to introduce a module for the twillio API when I get a chance.

 Steps of using the takeaway system